CLICK HERE FOR INDEX PAGE

 3. If the plane sticks whilst in use, turn the wood the opposite way round in the vice.
 Now the grain may be pointing in the right direction.

-4. Rub a little candle wax on the bottom of the plane.
+4. Rub a little candle wax on the underneath of the plane (called the sole face).
 This will help the plane glide across the surface of the wood.

 5. Make sure that little of the blade is sticking out off the bottom of the plane.
 Too much of the blade will make using the plane very difficult and it may damage the surface of the wood.